Famagusta Gate: History

 The gate was built in 1567 by Venetians, as a part of the new city walls and was originally called the Porta Giuliani after its designer.
 It was restored by the Ottomans in 1821, and a lookout was added to the gate for a probable Greek revolt.

-During the early Ottoman period, only Turks were allowed to pass through the gate on horseback, while Christians and foreigners were obliged to walk.
-The gate was locked at sunset and reopened at sunrise and remained closed on Fridays, the Muslim holy day, to allow the guards time to pray.

 During British Colonial times the spacious rooms of the gate served as a warehouse for fuel and other materials.
 Even though a gradual process of preservation was carried out from 1934 to 1981, humidity problems prevailed, and the Gate fell into disuse.

 In 1980, the Nicosia Municipality decided to restore the gate and re-use it as a cultural centre.
 The entrance floor was covered with a cement bed and the area in front of the gate was covered with cobblestones.
 The internal walls and the roof were cleaned and then insulated.
 Air conditioning and ventilation systems were installed under floor.
 The rooms were provided with general lighting and special lighting for the exhibits.
 The passageway and two side rooms can operate as a whole, or as three individual areas.

 Restoration was completed in 1981, and since then the Famagusta gate has become a busy venue for exhibitions helping regenerate Taht-el-kale, Nicosia.
 Following a flood in 2018, the venue closed down for extensive restoration which is yet to be completed.